-Two customers accounted for 92%, or approximately \$5.1 million, of total gross sales with one customer representing 72% and the other representing 20% of total gross sales at December 31, 2011.
+The two customers above accounted for 94%, or approximately \$1.4 million, of total gross sales with one customer representing 66% and the other representing 28% of total gross sales for the three months ended March 31, 2012.
+Two customers accounted for 92%, or approximately \$1.2 million, of total gross sales with one customer representing 74% and the other representing 18% for the three months ended March 31, 2011.
+In addition, two customers accounted for 94%, or approximately \$1.3 million, of accounts receivable with one customer representing 70% and the other representing 24% for the three months ended March 31, 2012.
+Two customers accounted for 92%, or approximately \$5.1 million, of total gross sales with one customer representing 72% and the other representing 20% of total gross sales for the year ended December 31, 2011.
 One customer accounted for 91%, or approximately \$4.0 million, of total gross sales for the year ended December 31, 2010.
-In addition, two customers accounted for 92% or approximately \$1.5 million of accounts receivable with one customer representing 62% and the other representing 30% at December 31, 2011.
+In addition, two customers accounted for 92% or approximately \$1.5 million of accounts receivable with one customer representing 62% and the other representing 30% for the year ended December 31, 2011.
 One customer accounted for 89%, or approximately \$1.0 million of accounts receivable, as of December 31, 2010.